Collin Ashton

-Collin Ashton (born July 24, 1983) is an American football linebacker.
+Collin Ashton (born July 24, 1983) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football at USC.
+Ashton was signed by the San Diego Chargers as an undrafted free agent in 2006.

 High school football

-Ashton played at Mission Viejo High School.
+Ashton played high school football at Mission Viejo High School.

 College football

-Ashton played college football at the University of Southern California where he graduated in 2006.
+Ashton played college football at the University of Southern California (USC) where he graduated in 2006.
 He was a walk-on player who earned a scholarship.
-A feel good story as a fifth generation USC Scion (meaning his relatives were alumni), he had been to every USC Trojans game since birth.
+Six previous generations of Ashton's family attended USC, and he had been to every USC Trojans game since birth.

 Professional career

-Since Ashton was not drafted in the 2006 NFL Draft he was a free agent pick up by the National Football League San Diego Chargers in May 2006 and released by the San Diego Chargers in June 2006.
+After going unselected in the 2006 NFL draft, he was signed by the National Football League's San Diego Chargers in May 2006 and was released the next month.
 Ashton then unsuccessfully tried out for the Baltimore Ravens.
 In 2007, he played as middle linebacker for the Flash de la Courneuve in Paris (France) where he won the national title.